timescale/docs/cloud/multi-factor-authentication.md

     `Scan a QR code`.
 1. On your mobile device, scan the QR code provided by Timescale Cloud in the `Connect to an authenticator app` dialog and click `Next`.
-1. Type the verification code provided by the Google Authenticator app, and click `Next`.
+1. In the dashboard, type the verification code provided by Google Authenticator, and click `Next`.
 1. In the `Save your recovery codes` dialog, you can copy, download, or print the recovery codes that appear.